whamcloud/Online-Help/docs/Create_and_manage_ZFS_based_LFS_8_0.md

 	<dev C> <dev D>  <dev E> <dev F> ...
 	```

-**Note:** See the document *Lustre\* Installation and Configuration using Intel® EE for Lustre\* Software and OpenZFS* for descriptions of the ashift and recordsize properties.
+**Note:** See the document *Lustre\* Installation and Configuration using Manager for Lustre\* Software and OpenZFS* for descriptions of the ashift and recordsize properties.
 RAIDZ2 is the preferred vdev configuration for OSTs, and we recommend an arrangement of at least 11 disks (9+2) per RAIDZ2 vdev for best performance.
 The pool naming convention is based on the Lustre file system name and OST index number, starting at 0 (zero).

    The remainder of this procedure is performed at the Manager for Lustre\* software GUI.
 1. For high-availability, configure your servers as primary and fail-over servers for each zpool.
 Perform the steps in [Configure primary and fail-over servers<](Creating_new_lustre_fs_3_0.md/#3.5).